ETIAS for Denmark

 Denmark travel information

-Denmark is one of the countries that make up the Scandinavian region alongside Norway and Sweden.
+Denmark makes up the Scandinavian region alongside Norway and Sweden.
 The country shares borders with Germany and is connected to Sweden via the Øresund Bridge over the strait with the same name.
-Aside from continental Denmark, the Kingdom of Denmark also includes the Faroe Islands and Greenland.

 The Scandinavian country is a popular destination for British citizens.
 In 2017, it registered over 850 thousand overnight stays by UK travellers.